modalsoul0226/CheatBook/网络/uoft/open2.md

 - Known for having multiple stylistic changes during his career.
   - His early compositional period is considered his "Russian Period" (up to 1919).
   - During this period he developed his trademark style, derived from elements of Russian music.
-    - Either folk or styles developed from his Russian precursors.
+    - Either **folk** or styles developed from his Russian precursors.
-  - This style is defined by his use of unpredictable accents to undermine meter, rapid changes in meter, ostinatos, layering and juxtaposition of static blocks of sound, discontinuity and interruption, dissonance, antilyrical but colourful use of instruments.
+  - This style is defined by his use of **unpredictable accents** to undermine meter, rapid changes in meter, ostinatos, layering and juxtaposition of static blocks of sound, discontinuity and interruption, dissonance, anti-lyrical but colorful use of instruments.
-- He moved to PAris in 1911, lived in Switzerland during WWI.
+- He moved to Paris in 1911, lived in Switzerland during WWI.
   - He could not return to Russia after the Bolshevik Revolution.
   - Worked with the impresario Sergei Diaghilev for the Ballet Russes - it was during this time that he was commissioned to write *The Firebird*, *Petrushka*, and *The Rite of Spring*.
 <br>